North West England: Football

 Teams in the North West have won 64 out of 124 English football League titles (just over 50%), more than any other region, with Manchester United and Liverpool having won more than any other teams.

 Rugby League

-The following rugby league clubs are based in the North West, and compete in the Super League or the Championships (the top three division of the British rugby league system) as of 2021.
+The following rugby league clubs are based in the North West, and compete in the Super League or the Championships (the second division of the British rugby league system) as of 2026.